-Why are sift answers limited to 250 words?
+Why are sift answers and written tasks limited to 250 words?

 At Applied, we always aim to balance the value and effort needed throughout the process, from both candidates and the hiring team reviewing applications.
 We find that longer answers to application questions require a lot more work for both parties: candidates, when working to answer questions, and reviewers, when reading through and scoring candidate answers.
 As all answers are reviewed and scored by real humans (none of the scoring is automated or done via AI), and often 3 separate people will read each and every candidate answer, this can quickly become unmanageable with long essays.